From my studies until now, I have been dealing with many systems. By system, I would like to cover hardware, kernel, executive and operating systems.

 Computers with operating systems

 This is a very common platform to work on.
-The range of computer I worked on Raspberry, Desktops and Servers.
-I have been writing programs in the most common operating system :
+The range of computer I worked on includes Raspberry, Desktops and Servers.
+I have been writing programs in the most common operating systems :

 - Linux - various flavor

 During a couple of years, I programmed industrial robots from ABB (S3 and S4 control systems).
 I programmed robots to apply coatings in automotive industry and to handle TVs in a manufacturing industry.